 The Colour of Time has toured to Doncaster, Hounslow, Luton, Queen Elizabeth Olympic Park and Barking and Dagenham.

-Tangle was an unfolding interactive installation, in which children and their families were provided with balls of brightly coloured elastic, which they used to create an expanding and anarchic architectural structure, accompanied by music.
+Tangle is an unfolding interactive installation, in which children and their families are provided with balls of brightly coloured elastic, which they use to create an expanding and anarchic architectural structure, accompanied by music.

 Tangle has toured to Woolwich, Hull, Birmingham and Leicester.